top of page

 About Heather Pillar

 Heather Pillar, photographer and teacher, has lived, taught and photographed in seven countries over four continents during the past 25 years.
-Known for her series, memento Morrie: images of love and loss, made during the last six months of beloved Brandeis professor, Morrie Schwartz’s life.
-Her personal and collaborative photographic projects reveal her ongoing interest in women, girls and aging.
+Her personal and collaborative photographic projects reveal her ongoing interest in women, girls' education, and aging.

 Heather’s photographs have been exhibited internationally as well as published in numerous newspapers and magazines such as People Magazine and The Boston Globe; books include The Wisdom of Morrie, Tuesdays with Morrie and Morrie: In His Own Words.
 Her work has also appeared on television (CBS Sunday Morning, Today Show) and online – NPR, Next Avenue (AARP) and on PBS’s Inside E Street.